vduseev/dotfiles/README.md

    $ ln -s ~/.dotfiles/.vimrc
    ```

+3. Make changes and keep this configuration as a basis.

+   Configs for alacritty, bash, zsh, tmux are capable of loading user defined config files
+   with settings that will compliment or overwrite settings implemented in this repository
+   without having to fork it.

+   Put your own settings into the following files and they will be automatically loaded
+   and will overwrite settings implemented in this repository.

+   * Alacritty: `~/.config/alacritty/alacritty.local.yml`
+   * Tmux: `~/.tmux.local`
+   * Bash: `~/.bashrc.local`
+   * Zsh: `~/.zshrc.local`

 ## Usage

 ### Command line

 This navigation is based on Emacs and is common for all terminals and computers in general.
-This is not a part of this config and is placed here just so you know.
+This is not a part of this config and is placed here for information.

 | Shortcut | Action |
 | - | - |